 Here’s a formal paragraph for those folks ask for a bio (I will leave it here for easy cut and paste):

-Charlie Schick, PhD, is Director, Big Data, Healthcare and Life Sciences, at IBM, driving solution development, sales consulting, and go-to-market activities.
-Prior to that he worked at Children’s Hospital Trust, the fundraising arm of Children’s Hospital Boston, where he led the Trust’s engagement with patients families, advocates, and donors of all levels through online social networking services and innovative media channels.
+Charlie Schick, PhD, is Director, Big Data, Healthcare and Life Sciences, at IBM, driving solution development, sales consulting, and go-to-client activities.
+Prior to that he worked at Children’s Hospital Trust, the fundraising arm of Boston Children’s Hospital, where he led the Trust’s engagement with patients families, advocates, and donors of all levels through online social networking services and innovative media channels.
 Before that, as Editor-in-Chief, he built and ran Nokia Conversations.
 His career at Nokia also includes kick-starting Ovi.com, launching Nokia Lifeblog and the Series 60 Platform, and providing Internet strategy consulting throughout the company.
 Prior to joining Nokia, he was an editorial consultant for various online and print publications.
 In addition to having written numerous articles for online and print telecom publications, he has written several research papers in leading journals and co-authored a book on advanced phone systems.
 One of his dark secrets is that he spent 12 years in basic Molecular and Cellular Biology research, reaching the level of Research Fellow and Instructor at Children’s Hospital Boston, part of the Harvard Medical School.
 He has a graduate degree from the University of Massachusetts Amherst.

 His public personal site is at http://www.molecularist.com.